-In addition to their roles as classroom teachers, Career Instructional non-tenure track faculty (Career NTTF) in the Clark Honors College also administer programs, advise students, serve on CHC thesis committees, and are eligible to participate in College and University governance.
-They are in a unique position to enhance both the quantity and quality of the education we provide.
+In addition to their roles as classroom teachers, Career Instructional non-tenure track faculty (Career NTTF) in the Clark Honors College who are denominated as core faculty also administer programs, advise students, serve on CHC thesis committees, and participate in College and University governance.
+They are in a unique position to enhance both the quantity and quality of the education the CHC provides.

-This document makes all the full range of contributions by Career NTTF in the CHC apparent and describes how they fit into a standard workload.
+This document makes the full range of contributions by Career NTTF in the CHC apparent and describes how they fit into a standard workload.